kbroman/qtlcharts/index.md

 influence protein levels, and mQTL, which influence metabolites.
 There's a plethora of such terms for QTL influencing genome-scale phenotypes; we refer to them collectively as xQTL.
-The goal of R/qtlcharts is to provide interactive data visualizations xQTL analyses, and to make these visualizations available from R.
+The goal of R/qtlcharts is to provide interactive data visualizations for xQTL analyses, and to make these visualizations available from [R](http://www.r-project.org).

 The interactive visualizations are built with the JavaScript library [D3](http://d3js.org), and are viewed in a web browser.
 We are